prabunagrajan/free-design-resources/README.md

 [Icons8](https://icons8.com/) - Single icon pack with 23,500 free icons.
 Each icon is in 5 flat styles.
 Download as PNG, SVG, or as a font.

 [Flaticon](http://www.flaticon.com/) - 112,500+ Free vector icons in SVG, PSD, PNG, EPS format or as ICON FONT.
 Thousands of free icons in the largest database of free vector icons!
+# Fonts
+[UIXLibrary](https://uixlibrary.com) [Free Fonts](https://uixlibrary.com/resources/search/by/fonts) - Free fonts for your next website projects.

+[Font Squirrel](https://www.fontsquirrel.com/) - Font Squirrel scours the internet in search of FREE, highest-quality, designer-friendly, commercial-use fonts and presents them for easy downloading.

+[Google Fonts](https://www.google.com/fonts) - Google Fonts makes it quick and easy for everyone to use web fonts, including professional designers and developers.

+[The League of Moveable Type](https://www.theleagueofmoveabletype.com/) - The League of Moveable Type is the first ever open-source type foundry, dedicated to bringing the most well-made free and open-source typography to the people.

+[DaFont](http://www.dafont.com/) - Archive of freely downloadable fonts.
+Browse by alphabetical listing, by style, by author or by popularity.

+[Lost Type Co-op](http://www.losttype.com/) - Lost Type is a Pay-What-You-Want type foundry, with a collection of over 50 different typefaces from contributors all over the world.

+[Use & Modify](http://usemodify.com/) - A personal selection of open source beautiful, classy, punk, professional, incomplete, weird typefaces.